manojknit/GenericReportFramework-api/README.md

         http://localhost:4000/report/generate/IncidentReport<br>
    * System also dumps report in project folder<br>
    <br>
-   For more please check video to get instructions.;
+   For more please check video to get instructions.

-##
+## Thank You
+Manoj Kumar